jfmclaughlin92/beringia_scripts/README.md

-# thesis
+# beringia_script

-A repository of scripts used in JF McLaughlin's MS thesis.
-Versions are as used in the thesis.
+A repository of scripts used in Beringia pop gen study.
+Versions as used in submitted manuscript.

 find_chrom.py Using BLASTn output (as an .xml), find loci mapped to a specific locus (user-specified) and create an output file excluding them.
 Initially written to remove Z-linked loci from UCE datasets.
 Requirements: BioPython, phyluce